Danny Kedwell: Coaching career

 On 10 April 2021, Kedwell began his first job in management when he was appointed manager of Cray Wanderers.
 On 28 December 2021, Kedwell left this role by mutual consent.

+On 14 May 2024, Kedwell was announced as manager of Isthmian League South East Division club Ashford United.
+He departed the club by mutual consent in January 2025 and shortly afterwards joined the coaching staff of Folkestone Invicta.

+On 14 February 2025, Kedwell was appointed manager of Isthmian League South East Division side AFC Croydon Athletic.